Maryland vs. Rutgers NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Maryland and its opponents have gone over the current 53-point total in eight of 11 games this season.
+- Maryland has combined with its opponents to put up more than 53 points in eight of 11 games this season.

-- So far this season, 30% of Rutgers' games (3/10) have had more combined points than Saturday's total of 53.

-- Saturday's over/under is six points higher than the combined 47 PPG average of the two teams.

-- The 57.1 points per game these two squads have surrendered to opponents this season are 4.1 more than the 53 over/under in this contest.
+- The two teams combine to average 47 points per game, 6.0 less than the total in this contest.

-- The average total in Terrapins games this season is 58, five points more than Saturday's total of 53.
+- Terrapins games this season feature an average total of 58.0 points, a number 5.0 points higher than Saturday's over/under.

 Maryland Stats and Trends